Yunyung/Object-Detector-on-SVHN-Datasets/README.md

 pip install tqdm
 ```
 ## Download Official Dataset
-#### Dataset used for the course are a liitle bit different.
+#### Dataset used for the course are different.
 Just provide the link below to official dataset
 - [SVHN Dataset](http://ufldl.stanford.edu/housenumbers/)

 ## Project Structure